 If you’re thinking about building a mother-in-law suite, then you’re not alone.
-Multi-generational households are the fastest growing segment of the Canadian population, according to the 2016 census and the Vanier Institute of Family.
+Multi-generational households are the fastest growing segment of the Canadian population.

 With senior living facilities costing between $2,000 and $5,000 per month, building a mother-in-law suite might make the most financial sense.